puppetlabs/puppet-docs/source/puppetdb/1/spec_commands.markdown

 ## Command submission

-Commands are submitted via HTTP to the `/commands/` URL, and must conform to the following rules:
+Commands are submitted via HTTP to the `/commands/` URL and must conform to the following rules:

 * A `POST` is used